-Edith C.-H. Ngai Dept. of Comp.
-Sci. & Eng.
-Chinese University of Hong Kong, Hong Kong chngai@cse.cuhk.edu.hk Jiangchuan Liu School of Computing Science Simon Fraser University Vancouver, BC, Canada jcliu@cs.sfu.ca Michael R. Lyu Dept. of Comp.
-Sci. & Eng.
-Chinese University of Hong Kong, Hong Kong lyu@cse.cuhk.edu.hk
+Edith C.-H. Ngai, Jiangchuan Liu[†] and Michael R. Lyu

+Department of Computer Science and Engineering, Chinese University of Hong Kong, Hong Kong

-Abstract
+Email: {chngai, lyu}@cse.cuhk.edu.hk

+[†]School of Computing Science, Simon Fraser University, Vancouver, BC, Canada

+Email: jcliu@cs.sfu.ca

-Wireless sensor-actuator networks (WSANs) have recently been suggested as an enhancement to the conventional sensor networks.
+Abstract-Wireless sensor-actuator networks (WSANs) have recently been suggested as an enhancement to the conventional sensor networks.
 The powerful and mobile actuators can patrol along different routes and communicate with the static sensor nodes.
 This work is motivated by applications in which the objective is to minimize the data collection time in a stochastic and dynamically changing sensing environment.
 This is a departure from the previous static and deterministic mobile element scheduling problems.